There Is One Fediverse. There Are A Thousand Ways To Join It.

 “It’s lovely!
 If only there was an app…”

-When I started toot.wales, I knew this instinctively.
-In the early days, I even paid a developer to fork a couple of open-source apps and hard-code them to our server.
+When I started toot.wales, I instinctively knew this.
+In the early days, I even paid a developer to fork a couple of open-source apps and hard-code them to our community.
 It was expensive and eventually I simply couldn’t sustain it, but I never lost sight of that goal.

-Now, working with our brilliant friends at the Newsmast Foundation, we have finally delivered it: a simple, opinionated, “people-first” social app.
+Now, working with our brilliant friends at the Newsmast Foundation, we’ve delivered it: a simple, opinionated, “people-first” social app.

 One community.
 One door.